 “I think the key to successful Brazilian investment is to find synergies with existing Brazilian entities.
 One must work with and not compete with other Brazilian entities.”

-The state of Mato Grosso is my area of expertise; however, with contacts in Bahia, Tocantins, São Paulo and Paraná.
-He is very comfortable discussing the conditions in each of the aforementioned states.
+The state of Mato Grosso is my area of expertise; however, with contacts in Bahia, Tocantins, São Paulo, Paraná and Argentina.
+He is very comfortable discussing the conditions in each of the aforementioned states/countries.
 Kory does consulting for various hedge funds, private equity and commodity groups.
 He has also organized and hosted numerous tours through Brazil and Argentina.
 Tours have ranged from VIP infrastructure tours to curious producers from USA and Canada.
 Kory has also assisted journalists from Minneapolis Star Tribune, Wisconsin State Journal, Forth Worth Star Telegram, Los Angeles Times, Virginia Quarterly and US News and World Report.

 Kory specializes in Brazil tours that are specific to the clients needs and schedule.
 Tours to Argentina can also be arranged.